telerik/ajax-docs/general-information/adding-the-telerik-controls-to-your-project.md

 1. Add the needed HTTP handlers in `web.config` as described in the [web.config Settings Overview]({%slug general-information/web-config-settings-overview%}) article.

+1. Add the needed assemblies and the required references to the solution.
+You can find the `Telerik.Web.UI.dll` file and the other assemblies in the `Telerik_UI_for_ASP.NET_AJAX_20xx_x_xxx_Dev_hotfix.zip` file that you can download from your [Telerik account](https://www.telerik.com/account/product-download?product=RCAJAX).

-    >tip To configure your project by adding the needed assemblies, the required references, and `web.config` settings to the solution, you can use the [Convert to Telerik Web Application](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/visual-studio-extensions/convert-project) option in the [Telerik Visual Studio Extensions](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/visual-studio-extensions/overview).
-Alternatively, you can log into [Your Telerik.com account](https://www.telerik.com/account/product-download?product=RCAJAX) and obtain the `Telerik.Web.UI.dll` and other desired assemblies from the Telerik_UI_for_ASP.NET_AJAX_20xx_x_xxx_Dev_hotfix.zip file.
+    >tip You can automate the previous two steps by using the [Convert to Telerik Web Application](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/visual-studio-extensions/convert-project) option in the [Telerik Visual Studio Extensions](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/visual-studio-extensions/overview).

 1. Add a **ScriptManager** control at the top of the page in which you are going to add a Telerik control.